PKua007/rampack/docs/observables.md

 )
 ```

 The standard, radial binning type.
+Here, the *vector distance* is simply a vector joining first particle with the
-Here, the *distance* is a standard Euclidean distance and all pairs of particles are
-enumerated. `focal_point` is a [named point](shapes.md#named-points), with respect to which the distance should be
+second, and all pairs of particles are enumerated. `focal_point` is a [named point](shapes.md#named-points), with respect to which the
-calculated.
+distance should be calculated.

+* **Binning name**: `r`

 ### Class `layerwise_radial`